01 May Top 7 Amazing Things You Can Do in New York

 Travel Tips:

-✔ Book tickets early for travels to New York to avail best offers.
+Book tickets early for travels to New York to avail best offers.

-✔ Take the subway.
+Take the subway.
 This is the fastest and cheapest way to travel about.

-Plan your trip according to experiences rather than the time you spend hurrying from one place to another.
+Shape your travel around what you want to feel, not how fast you move.
 The best moments sometimes are those unplanned events-chatting with a street artist in SoHo, sipping coffee in an off-the-beaten-path West Village café, or viewing a surprise jazz performance at Washington Square Park.
-These personal touches turn the best things to do in New York into memories for a lifetime, rather than simply a checklist.
+They turn New York’s top attractions into cherished memories, far beyond a simple to-do list.

 No Comments